aditya8138/UTD/CS6390/notes/Multicast.md

 - Indirect routing.

-To solve these problems, we in stead build a shortest path tree rooted at the designated router for S.
+To solve these problems, we in stead build a shortest path tree rooted at the designated router for _S_.

 ### Shortest Path Trees (SPT)
-##### But how do routers discover sources?
+The __shortest path tree__ (SPT) for a source _S_ of a group _G_ is a tree _rooted at the designated router_ for S. For every receiving host _R_, the path between _R_ and _S_ is the __shortest path from *R* to *S*__.

+_Note that the optimum path from __S__ to __R__ may not be the optimum path from __R__ to __S__ if link costs are not bidirectional._

+If the traffic from _S_ is high, the `RP(G)` may wish to avoid encapsulation/decapsulation.

+Due to traffic load, the _DR_ of a receiver may decide to join the SPT of _S_.
+Thus, the DR will be connected to two trees, both shared tree and the SPT of _S_. __Once messages arrive along the parent of the SPT of _S_, the router _PRUNES_ itself from the Shared Tree.__ This prune is selective only for the source _S_, data from other sources will continue to be received via the shared tree.

+### Pros and Cons

+- Pros:
+    + Good in sparsely populated networks (few receivers)
+    + Only one tree is necessary (other trees for efficiency if desired)
+- Cons:
+    - If no sources are sending data right now, the routers still need to maintain information about the shared tree
+    - The SPT is shortest from receiver to source, not from source to receiver.

 # Inter-Domain Multicast Routing
-Note that PIM-SM is a good candidate.
+Note that PIM-SM is a good candidate, since receivers are usually sparsely located.
+But a single shared tree is not desirable.
+For example, if the receiver and sender are in the same domain, but the RP is many domains away.
+Building a single shared tree is way too expensive.

+The solution is intuitive: one shared tree in each domain, and each domain has its own RP.

+The problem now becomes: How to find each source?

+## Multicast Source Discovery Protocol (MSDP)
+The receiver joins the tree of its local RP as before, and the sources send data to their local RP.
+RPs use the _Multicast Source Discovery Protocol (MSDP)_ to learn about each source.

+MSDP runs in the RP at each domain.
+When a new source joins the RP, MSDP informs all other domain RP’s of the new source in its domain.

+Each MSDP router (i.e., each RP) maintains a TCP connection with the MSDP router (i.e. the RP) of each neighboring domain.

-## Source Specific Multicast (SSM)
+# Source Specific Multicast (SSM)

-Provide support for large-scale multicast applications by extending the IP Multicast service model to support multicast channels.
+Source Specific Multicast (SSM) is intended to *provide support for large-scale multicast applications by extending the IP Multicast service model to support __multicast channels__.*

+__IP Multicast Channels__ is _a multicast channel is a datagram delivery service identified by a tuple_ `(S,E)` _where_ `S` _is the sender’s IP address (which is stored in the source IP address field of the IP header), and_ `E`  _is the channel number (which is stored in the destination IP address field of the IP header)._

+It means only the source host `S` may send to `(S,E)`.

-Prune myself from source, but would remeber that there is a source at this direction.
+The receiver may prune itself from source, but would remember that there is a source at this direction.